 Stord

-Stord is an Atlanta-based fulfillment and supply chain platform that pairs its own WMS, OMS, and TMS (Stord One) with owned warehouses and a 1,000+ node partner network.
+Stord is an Atlanta-based fulfillment and supply chain platform that pairs its own WMS, OMS, and TMS (Stord One) with a network of nearly 100 fulfillment locations — approximately 20 Stord-operated sites and 80 partner sites, all running Stord's operating system (Stord, May 2026).
 It serves high-volume DTC, B2B, and omnichannel brands across health, beauty, apparel, food, and CPG verticals.

 - Atlanta